colorblast/unintendedcon.github.io/src/posts/the-centralization-question.md

 ---
 One year ago, John Hopkins released a report ranking counties for their resources and preparation for a pandemic.
 The United States scored first.

 This did not come to fruition to put it mildly.
-In a country that espouses individualism and a do-what-I-want mentality, federal guidelines were sparse and warnings were not headed.
+In a country that espouses individualism and a do-what-I-want mentality, federal guidelines were sparse and warnings were not heeded.
 This has resulted in the United States being first in COVID deaths, with at least [150k dead](https://coronavirus.jhu.edu/map.html).

 To put that number in perspective, we lost [33k](https://www.cbsnews.com/news/how-many-americans-died-in-korea/) soldiers in the Korean War.
 In much ballyhooed Vietnam, we lost [\~58k](https://www.archives.gov/research/military/vietnam-war/casualty-statistics).
 And in WWI, [\~117k](https://www.britannica.com/event/World-War-I/Killed-wounded-and-missing).